Government House (Ontario): Fourth Government House (Chorley Park)

-Chorley Park, the fourth Government House, was constructed between 1911 and 1915.
-It was named for Chorley, Lancashire, the birthplace of Toronto alderman and first chair of Toronto Public Library John Hallam (1833-1900).
-The house was designed by architect Francis R. Heakes and built of Credit Valley stone in a French Renaissance style, reminiscent of French châteaux in the Loire Valley.
-It was one of the most expensive residences ever constructed in Canada at the time, and outshone even Rideau Hall in size and grandeur.
-Sir John Strathearn Hendrie and his wife were the first vice-regal couple to live at Chorley Park.
-The Prince of Wales, (later King Edward VIII) stayed here for three days in late August, 1919 on his cross Canada tour.
+Chorley Park, the fourth government house, was constructed between 1911 and 1915.
+It was named for Chorley, Lancashire, the birthplace of Toronto alderman and first chair of the Toronto Public Library, John Hallam.
+The house was designed by Francis R. Heakes and built of Credit Valley stone in a French Renaissance style, reminiscent of French châteaux in the Loire Valley.
+It was one of the most expensive residences ever constructed in Canada at the time and outshone even Rideau Hall in size and grandeur.
+Sir John Strathearn Hendrie and his wife were the first viceregal couple to live at Chorley Park.
+The Prince Edward (later King Edward VIII) stayed here for three days in late August 1919, on his cross-Canada tour.